 - Best for Longevity: Nokia 6.1

-Unlike many lower-cost handsets, the G6 doesn’t look cheap, with an all-glass design setting it apart at this end of the market.
-What’s inside is equally impressive, with a mid-range Snapdragon 450 chipset, 3GB of RAM, and 32GB of storage upgradeable via the micro-SD slot.
+Unlike many lower-cost handsets, the G7 doesn’t look cheap.
+Available in black or white, the all-glass design really sets it apart at this end of the market.
+What’s inside is equally impressive, with a mid-range Snapdragon 632 chipset, 4GB of RAM, and 64GB of storage upgradeable via the micro-SD slot.

-It has fast USB-C charging to keep you topped up during a short layover, and a bright 5.7″ display that doesn’t feel enormous due to the 18:9 aspect ratio and small bezels.
-There are dual rear cameras, and a fingerprint sensor on the front.
+It has fast USB-C charging to keep you topped up during a short layover, and a bright 6.2″ display that doesn’t feel enormous due to the 19:9 aspect ratio and small bezels.
+There are dual rear cameras, and a fingerprint sensor on the back.

 So what’s not to love?
 Not much, really.
-It’s only splash-proof rather than having true water resistance, and the day-long lifespan of the 3000mAh battery is acceptable, not outstanding.
+It’s only splash-proof rather than having true water resistance, and the day-long lifespan of the 3000mAh battery is acceptable rather than outstanding.

 The camera quality is better than most others in this price range for both stills and video, but is still unlikely to be a replacement for a dedicated camera for most travelers.

 Those are the only shortfalls, though, in what is an excellent phone for the money.
-If you’re looking for an attractive budget smartphone with many of the features of a device costing far more, go for the Motorola Moto G6.
+If you’re looking for a budget smartphone with the looks and many of the features of a device costing far more, go for the Motorola Moto G7.

-Best for Long Battery: Motorola Moto G6 Play
+Best for Long Battery: Motorola Moto G7 Power

-In most ways, the Moto G6 Play is an inferior version of our top pick, the Moto G6.
-The processor is a little slower, and the screen isn’t as sharp.
-The phone is heavier and less well-made, and the camera is noticeably worse.
+In many ways, the Moto G7 Power is an inferior version of our top pick, the Moto G7.
+The screen isn’t as sharp, the phone is heavier and less well-made, and the camera is noticeably worse.

-Given there’s often less than $50 price difference between the two, why would you go for the Play?
+If you buy the North American model of the Power, you’ll also get less storage and RAM than with the G7.
+Given there’s often less than $50 price difference between the two, why would you go for the Power?
 One simple reason: the battery life.

-The battery in the Play is a third larger, and it shows in daily use.
-Coupled with that lower-resolution screen, you’ll typically get a day and a half of regular use out of the device.
-That’s better than pretty much anything else in this price range worth owning.
+The huge 5000mAh battery inside the Power is two-thirds larger than the one in the regular G7, and it shows in daily use.
+Coupled with that lower-resolution screen, you’ll typically get two days of regular use out of the device.
+That’s better than anything else in this price range worth owning.

-There are a few other things to like about the G6 Play, too.
-There’s a headphone jack, and the micro-SD slot lets you add up to 128GB of additional storage.
-Fast charging is also available, although you’ll need to buy the special charger separately.
+The Power does retain a few of the things we love about the regular G7.
+There’s a headphone jack, and a micro-SD slot that lets you add up to 512GB of additional storage.
+Fast USB-C charging is also available, via the 15W charger that comes in the box.

-Unlike the Moto G6, charging is done via a micro-USB port rather than the newer USB-C, and the fingerprint scanner is on the back of the phone.
+There’s a fingerprint scanner on the back of the phone.
 There’s no official weather resistance, although a “nano coating” provides some protection against rain and splashes.

-Overall, we suspect that most travelers will likely opt for the Moto G6 instead of the Play, especially if there’s not much price difference.
-If long battery life is more important to you than camera quality or screen resolution, however, the Play is an excellent option.
+While we suspect that the small price difference will mean many travelers opt for the Moto G7 instead of the G7 Power, it’s not a slam dunk.
+If long battery life is more important to you than camera quality or screen resolution, the Power is very much the phone to go for.